JohnTelford/mkdocs-2/docs/website-development-stack.md

     - Uses the "Static Site Generator" that uses the "Local Repository" code to create a local website.
 The same tools that are used to create the production website,

-    - Local Repository
+    - Local Repository:
-	Each developer has their copy of the "Local Repository"
+	Each developer has their own "Local Repository",news which can be updated with the approved changes in the "Remote Repository."

 - GitHub